Russian verb aspects

 More lessons on the Russian verbs

-- The verb "to be" in Russian
+- "To be" in Russian

 - Russian Present tense